davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 ## Abstract

-I've been developing Chrome extensions for the last few years, and whilst most don't need a lengthy development phase, the if you want to develop `alpha` or `beta` versions the limitations of Chrome's [manifest version](https://developer.chrome.com/docs/extensions/mv3/manifest/version/) (in comparison to [Semver](https://nodesource.com/blog/semver-a-primer/)'s more flexible schema) can trip you up.
+I've been developing Chrome extensions for the last few years, and whilst most don't need a lengthy development phase, if you want to develop `alpha` or `beta` versions, the limitations of Chrome's [manifest version](https://developer.chrome.com/docs/extensions/mv3/manifest/version/) (in comparison to [Semver](https://nodesource.com/blog/semver-a-primer/)'s more flexible schema) can trip you up.

 This post recaps my journey through poorly-executed versioning, awkward naming, tagging and releases, to final robust versioning strategy whilst developing [Control Space](https://controlspace.app).